Tip

 manual_mask = om.interactive_mask(frame, initial_mask=foreground_mask)

-The following table lists the available keybindings:
+The following table lists the available keybindings and mouse actions for the interactive mask tool:

 Key/Mouse |